Fordi/how-to-c/how-to-c.md

     printf("Local number: %" PRIdPTR "\n\n", someIntPtr);

-Notice you put the `%` *inside* the format string literal within your code, but the type specifier is *outside* your format string literal because all adjacent strings get concatentated by the preprocessor into one final combined string literal.
+Notice you put the `%` *inside* the format string literal within your code, but the type specifier is *outside* your format string literal.
+This is because all adjacent strings get concatentated by the preprocessor into one final combined string literal.

 ### C99 allows variable declarations anywhere